GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

  **Other Technical Information:**

- The Port used for the connection is `941`.<br>
+- The Port used for the connection is `941`.<br>
- The client program is setup to contact the MNC through the `"GERTModules"` Address.
+- The client program is setup to contact the MNC through the `"GERTModules"` Address.
 If DNS is not setup, please modify line 14 in `GERTCUpdater.lua`. <br>
- `GERTCUpdater` is capable of running without the `SafeUpdater` program, however it will then only update programs when the user requests it, or if `autoInstall` is true, the target program responds properly, and the computer does not reboot between the time the update is downloaded and the time when the target program safes itself. <br>
+- `GERTCUpdater` is capable of running without the `SafeUpdater` program, however it will then only update programs when the user requests it, or if `autoInstall` is true, the target program responds properly, and the computer does not reboot between the time the update is downloaded and the time when the target program safes itself. <br>

 # API functions:
 ## **GERTMNCUpdater.lua** <br>
- ### `CheckLatest(moduleName)`:<br>
+ ### `GMU.CheckLatest(moduleName)`:<br>
  Accepts one variable: the module's name.<br>
  Reads the header of the provided module's cache if it exists, then downloads and reads the header of the remote file.
 If the remote file has a different version header, it will be downloaded and **will replace** the current cached file.